borisdev/resume/resume.md

 - **DevOps:** Docker, Jenkins, Helm Charts, AWS Sagemaker and Lambda
 - **Observability:** Splunk, Lightstep for distributed tracing
 - **Data science:** SQLAlchemy, PySpark, Pandas, Numpy, PyTorch, Tableau
-- **Teamwork:** Inviting feedback with demos and papers [(examples)](https://docs.google.com/document/d/1pMID97O4hHkK8ok7cwLH4Y4KpsgQSPUAXtYrscwcyb4/view).

 ## Job experience

 ### Data Scientist / Technical AI Product Manager, consultant at SimpleLegal, 2022-2023

 SimpleLegal software is a tool for legal departments of big companies to manage bills from their vendor law firms.
-Their problem was that their new language feature for flagging suspicious invoice lines was stuck for one year because of bad performance, even after investing in more human annotation.
+Before I arrived, my employer's problem was that its new language feature for flagging suspicious invoice lines was stuck for one year because of bad performance, even after investing in more human annotation.
 My job was to increase AI performance.
 The actions I took resulted in the company